DFE-Digital/teacher-services-tech-docs/README.md

-# BAT tech guide
+# Teacher Services tech docs

-This is the repo for the [Become a Teacher tech team guide](https://bat-tech-guide.london.cloudapps.digital).
+This is the repo for the [Teacher Services tech docs](https://bat-tech-guide.london.cloudapps.digital).

 ## Developing on this project